htool/vhfinfo/README.md

 ```

 ### Create a change proposal to a country file
+- A GitHub account is needed for this part
 - Go to the [VHFinfo GitHub repository](https://github.com/htool/vhfinfo/data/) and select the country file you want to add your data to, e.g. [NL](https://github.com/htool/vhfinfo/blob/main/data/NL.json).
 - Press 'E' or use the pencil button on the top right of the file to start editing the file.
 Now copy-paste the `feature` part of the JSON from the [GeoJSON.io](https://geojson.io/) website into the GitHub editor.
 - Add a `,` to the last `}` of the previous feature if needed.
 - At the bottom click `submit proposal`

 ### Editing existing information
+- A GitHub account is needed for this part
 - Go to the [VHFinfo GitHub repository](https://github.com/htool/vhfinfo/data/) and select the country file you want to edit, e.g. [NL](https://github.com/htool/vhfinfo/blob/main/data/NL.json).
 - Press 'E' or use the pencil button on the top right of the file to start editing the file.
 - Make your changes